 Painters, drawers, sculptors, architects

-This is a grant covering studio and accommodation for painters, drawers, sculptors or architects at the Hôtel Chevillon in Grez-sur-Loing.
+Studio and accommodation for painters, drawers, sculptors or architects at the Hôtel Chevillon in Grez-sur-Loing.
 The grant includes free accommodation and studio (the Carl Larsson studio) during two months from January up to and including June.
-Applications (no form available) must include information on education, current work and references as well as preferred period of stay.
-Advertised in newspapers nationwide in October.
+Applications are submitted via The Royal Academy of Fine Arts' website.

 Robert Louis Stevenson Fellowship